Welcome to Year Three.

 Welcome back to the summer term!
 Below you will find out information about what the class are up to and any events.

-Here is our Summer Newsletter where you can find out information for the term ahead.
+Here is our Autumn Newsletter where you can find out information for the term ahead.

-Here is our Summer Curriculum map which has an outline of the topics being taught in the Autumn term.
+Here is our Autumn Curriculum map which has an outline of the topics being taught.

 Homework and Spellings